Header image

 Biography

-Kaiea Awira is the project manager for the Climate and Biodiversity Smart Marine Spatial Planning project in Kiribati.
+Kaiea Awira works at the Ministry of Fisheries and Ocean Resources in Kiribati as the Project Manager for the Phoenix Islands Marine Spatial Planning project.
 Kaiea is experienced in the development of ocean policy and planning within Kiribati, and also runs his own fishing company.

 Tom Brough